suheon927/suheon927/README.md

 - 🤖 Android Development (Java)
 - 🔧 Data Structures (C language)

+## 🗺️ My Learning Journey

+- **Next Destination:**
+  **Back-End Development** with Java, focusing on **API design** and **server configuration**.
+I’m eager to explore the foundational elements of building scalable and efficient systems. 🚀

+- **Current Stop:**
+  **Data Structures** and **Android Programming**.
+Right now, I’m mastering core concepts in C language data structures while building mobile applications with Java in Android Studio.
+These skills are the backbone of my programming journey.

+- **Roadblocks:**
+  The **C language algorithms** have proven to be a challenging obstacle on this path.
+But, just like any roadblock, I know persistence and dedication will help me push through and come out stronger on the other side.

+- **Tools in My Backpack:**
+  Git, Java, C, Android Studio, and an endless curiosity for learning!

+Every stop in this journey brings me closer to becoming the skilled developer I aspire to be.
+I embrace every challenge as part of the adventure!

 ## 💡 Future Career Goals
 While my exact career path is still taking shape, I’m passionate about exploring the fields of **Artificial Intelligence** and **Big Data**.
 Through various projects and learning experiences, I aim to gradually refine and clarify my professional direction.
 I believe that by actively engaging in new opportunities, I will discover the areas where I can make the most meaningful impact. 🚀